forge-ml/forge-ml/README.md

 Once the schema is generated, a new forge schema file `<endpoint-path>.ts` will be created in `./forge/schema` for you to test and deploy.

+## 🛜 Using Live Data

+Forge partners with [lsd.so](https://lsd.so/#landing-dev-section) for live data from the web.

+The LSD bicycle allows you to easily and precisely access structured data from the internet, fast.
+You can then pipe that data into your prompt context, which gives forge realtime access to any website when building structured AI workflows.

+Examples coming soon!

 ## 🤖 Using the Forge SDK

-`forge init` and `forge deploy all` will generate a client for you, allowing you to interact with your endpoints programatically.
+`forge init` and `forge deploy` will generate a client for you, allowing you to interact with your endpoints programatically.

 Lets walk through an example of how to use the Forge SDK